bushidowallet/bushido-doc/README.md

 ```
 x509 -req -days 730 -in bushido.csr -CA ca.crt -CAkey ca.key -set_serial 01 -out bushido.crt
 ```
 Copy bushido.crt content to bundle.crt and save it.
+This is your self-signed wildcard certificate.
+File ca.crt is your Root CA (issuer) certificate.
+Both .crt files need to be installed in Chrome in order for the application to work correctly.

 Build the image and run the container:
 ```